domzor/elemental-assessment/README.md

 [View Online](https://domzor.github.io/elemental-assessment/)

 This test took around 4 hours to complete.
 The slider gave me a bit more trouble than I expected and there are a few changes I would make to get it 100% how I want it, but it functions as it should.
-They styling could also do with some more cleaning up.
+The styling could also do with some more cleaning up.

 ## Scripts